Indirect Communication - Who is Smart Now!

 FOREIGNERS often find Chinese indirect communication frustrating, inefficient, and as means of avoiding responsibility.

 My advise to foreigners who work with Chinese is to be a good listener.
+Don't jump into conclusions.
 Don't try to change everything in China.
-If you make a question, try and learn also to listen what is not said but left out.
-Wait for the answer to come out.
-Due to Guanxi, relations which is much more than networking, connections, or social media, it is difficult for Chinese to be exact, especially when asked to estimate the future e.g. market size, status of a project, probability of a sales win, schedules.
+If you make a question, try and learn to listen what is not said but left out.
+Have patience, wait for the answer to come out.
+Due to Guanxi, relations which is much more than networking, connections, or social media, and which is private, it is difficult for Chinese to be exact, when asked to estimate the status of a project, probability of a sales win, schedules.
 Other factors to remember in China are facekeeping, sensitivity, emotional linkage, respect, and fragmented information availability.

 DiYiCheng Culture Park